What makes Japanese incense unique?

 1. Soothes the mind

 Incense is used all over the world as a quick antidote for stress relief, due to its ability to affect one’s state of mind almost instantly.
 Because of its calming properties, it is often lit to assist meditation, yoga, and other practices that require intense concentration.
 It goes without saying that incense has long played a major role in many religions, including Buddhism and Hinduism, which associate a calm and collected mind with good health and well-being.
 On the quest for spiritual growth, incense is considered a worthy companion in moments of contemplation and solitude.
+The invigorating scents are also thought to have a calming, stabilizing effect, that snap us out of a racing mind and help ground us in the present moment.

 2. Enhances creativity